 In any of these forums, free speech cannot be discriminated against because of the viewpoint it expresses.
 Most courts have ruled that when a public agency or official creates or uses a social media page or account for official government business, they have created a limited public forum.
 So some limitations may be placed on speech, but viewpoint discrimination is not allowed.

 Though the account was originally personal and not professional, it was being used to conduct official government business.
 The second criterion that led the court to its ruling was that the account was being used to interact with the public.
 Because @realDonaldTrump replied to, retweeted, and exchanged messages with other accounts, this made the account an “interactive space.”
 These interactive features were accessible to the public without limitation.
-This led both a federal court in NY and the appeals court to conclude that the Twitter account had become a designated public forum.
-When the @realDonaldTrump account blocked another Twitter user for expressing a differing political opinion, that constituted viewpoint discrimination. ‘
+This led both a federal court in New York and the appeals court to conclude that the Twitter account had become a designated public forum.
+When the @realDonaldTrump account blocked another X user for expressing a differing political opinion, that constituted viewpoint discrimination. ‘

-What this means for public officials
+What this Means for Public Officials

 There are several important takeaways from that case and others that agencies and officials can use to inform their behavior on social media platforms.